savus/lord-of-the-forms-ts-original/readme.md

 - Everything should look pretty
 - Input Validation Errors are rendered to the user

-We are going to build out a form that's purpose is to gather and set the `userInformation` of the parent component.
+We are going to build out a form that's purpose is to gather and set the `TUserInformation` of the parent component.

 ## Learning Objectives